AmpersandJS/ampersand-view/README.md

         selected: ['input', 'checked']

         // If you really need to, you can even bind the same attribute to different
-        // types of things.
+        // types of things with different options.
 If "superActive" was a string, the following would put
         // the text value of it, inside `.userName` and add it as a class on the `li`.
         superActive: [
-            '.userName',
+            // the *only* restriction here is that if you pass an array of binding
+            // declarations for a single property, each sub-item must also be an
+            // array.
+            ['.userName'],
-            ['li', 'class']
+            ['li', 'class'],
+            // you can even get crazy... this would bind both
+            // data attributes to both the li and .username elements ['li, .username', 'data-attribute1 data-attribute2'],
         ]
     },
     render: function () {